cpp-lln-lab/bidspm/README.md

 This has to be run for each task independently.
 All parameters should preferably be changed in the `getOptions.m` file.

+It can also prepare the data to run an MVPA analysis by running a GLM for each subject on non-normalized images and get one beta image for each condition to be used in the MVPA.

 ## Assumption
 At the moment This pipeline makes some assumptions:
 -   it assumes the metadata for a given task are the same as those the first run of the first subject this pipeline is being run on.

 ## Setting up

+### getOptions

 All the details specific to your analysis should be set in the `getOptions.m`.

 Set the group of subjects to analyze.